rcamba/hiraganaMemorization/README.md

 WIP:
 ------
+Move answer feedback from command line in to program
 Scoring + statistics
 More dictionaries and words
 More native look on Windows platforms (use wx.Panel instead of wx.Frame)